William Stafford Parsons

 The aforementioned TRNG algorithm produces bits that are as random as possible while setting the standard of true entropy within the constraints of time.
 Theoretical randomness and denying the existence of free will beyond these computations is the topic of an irrelevant philisophical discussion.

 It usually fails statistical randomness tests for 8-bit, 16-bit, 32-bit and 64-bit numbers after a few KB of output, which means it's a solid basis for researching new and improved computational analyses of random number quality.
-If generating random-looking numbers which consistently pass statistical test suites is a priority instead of true randomness, then implementing a deterministic PRNG that re-seeds with WSP-TRNG is a sensible alternative.
+If generating random-looking numbers which consistently pass statistical tests is a priority instead of true randomness, then implementing a deterministic PRNG that re-seeds with WSP-TRNG is a sensible alternative.

 System clock failures are handled by abruptly stopping with exit(EXIT_FAILURE), but alternate error handling methods may be appropriate in specific implementations, such as falling back to reading /dev/random, querying a trusted QRNG API or using a seeded PRNG.